citispy/WeatherAppGlobalKinetic/README.md

 # WeatherAppGlobalKinetic
-**_Please note: This app won't compile without a PlacesAPI key.
-If you want to run the app you can contact me on m.yusuf.isaacs@gmail.com or create your own API key._**

 ## Introduction
-This is my submission for the Global Kinetic Tech Task that is part of the interview process.
+This is my submission for the Global Kinetic Tech Task that is part of their interview process.

 The task was to create an Android app that displays the weather for a users current location using the OpenWeatherMap Api.

-I should mention for transparency that this was my second consecutive tech task for creating a weather app using the OpenWeatherMap Api.
-I have therefore reused a lot of my old code but I believe I have made significant improvements to the code.
-As of writing this, I haven't received feedback for my previous task yet, so these improvements are my own.
+I should mention for transparency that this was my second consecutive tech task to create a weather app using the OpenWeatherMap Api.
+I have therefore reused a lot of my old code but I believe I have made significant improvements.
+As of writing, I haven't received feedback for my previous task, so these improvements are my own.

 ## Improvisations
 According to the requirements I received, one of the criteria used to assess the assignment is improvisation.
 I took this to mean that there is flexibility in the way I implement the app, and I'm allowed to add features that were not specifically requested.
-I will list the improvisations I have made but all except the last were requirements in my previous assignment.
+I will list the improvisations I have made but all except the first were requirements in my previous assignment.

 I have improvised in the following ways:
+- Used the city name in my API request instead of coordinates.
+I wasn't getting accurate information back when using coordinates
 - Added the ability to view a 5 day forecast
 - Implemented PlacesAPI so that a user can set their location manually
 - Change the background colour depending on the weather type (cloudy, sunny, or rainy)
-- Used the city name in my API request instead of coordinates.
-I wasn't getting accurate information back when using coordinates

 ## API Requests
 Request are made to the following endpoints:
 - api.openweathermap.org/data/2.5/weather
 - api.openweathermap.org/data/2.5/forecast

 Requests are made using Retrofit.
-I created a class called ApiService which contains information about each request.
-I also created a class called ABaseWebRequestManager which can be extended by child request manager classes.
-Request manager classes handle every about an API request, including loading states, error messages, and successful responses.
+I created a class called ApiInterface which contains information about each request.
+I also created an abstract class called ABaseWebRequestManager which is extended by child request manager classes.
+Request manager classes handle everything about an API request, including loading states, error messages, and successful responses.

 Requests require a city name as a parameter and is obtained in two ways, namely, from Geocoding using coordinates, or from the Places API, depending on whether the location was retrieved from GPS or PlacesAPI.